derniercri/hornet/README.md

 ### Instantiate the connection

-Token should be generated for a specific channel using a connector.
+Token should be generated for one or multiple channels using a connector.
 See the dedicated section below.

 	// javascript
 	var hornet = new Hornet({ uri: 'uri', channels: ['channel1', 'channel2'], token: 'token' });